-Shareholder Proposal Four does not appear really to question the Company's commitment to human rights or the substance of our Human Rights Policy.
-Instead, the Proposal appears to challenge indirectly how the Company's government customers might potentially use our products, and to require the Company somehow to anticipate, assess and mitigate the risk that such potential government conduct might harm human rights.
-The Company takes very seriously the issue of what products it sells to whom, for what purpose.
-But the Board does not believe this Proposal is an appropriate vehicle to progress Proponents' objectives.
-Rather than advance human rights, the Board believes this Proposal will instead interfere with the Company's internal day-to day operations and its ability to generate long-term value for our stakeholders.
+As noted above, Shareholder Proposal Four does not appear to question the Company's commitment to human rights or the substance of our Human Rights Policy.
+Instead, the Proposal appears to challenge indirectly how the Company's government customers might potentially use our products, and to require the Company somehow to anticipate, assess and disclose the risks that such potential government conduct might harm human rights.

-The Company can and does take seriously the potential consequences of its products and the identity of the customers to whom we can and do sell them.
+The Company can and does take seriously the identity of the customers to whom we can and do sell our products, and the potential consequences.
 As an initial matter, security and export controls limit significantly the customers to whom we can sell most of our products and services.
-Not surprisingly, our business is tied primarily to the US Government and our allies.
+Not surprisingly, our business is tied primarily to the US Government and U.S. Government allies.
 Before entering into specific contracts, the Company considers, among other things, the financial, legal, strategic, operational and reputational implications of doing so.
 The Company has additional procedures to review potential business activities when they involve certain countries of concern.
-Those procedures require the Company to focus on compliance and reputational risks, among others, before determining whether or not to proceed with the proposed business activity.
-And the Company has, at times, decided not to do business in a certain country, even where it was legally permissible, after evaluating the potential risks to the Company.
+Those procedures provide for additional focus on compliance and reputational risks, among others, before determining whether to proceed with the proposed business activity.
+As noted above, the Company is mindful of both intended and unintended uses of its products.
+The Company has at times decided not to do business in a certain country, even where it was legally permissible, after evaluating the potential risks to the Company.
+And, similarly, the Company has decided at times to exit or not to pursue certain businesses in light of potential risks to the Company, including risks related to potential human rights concerns.

-Proposal Four goes beyond this, however, calling on the Company to anticipate, examine and report on how the US and other governments will or might use the products or services we provide, and suggesting we mitigate the "actual and potential human rights impacts associated with" the government's use of Company products and services, "including those in conflict-affected areas."
-Such an effort would be impracticable and inappropriate.
-It would complicate, to say the least, how the Company operates on a day-to-day basis, implicating, among other things, how the Company conducts engineering, strategy, business development and government relations; how the Company considers and manages its relationships with government customers; the nature and capabilities of the products and services we develop and deliver; bid proposals; the terms of the contracts on which we perform; and the countries and markets in which we do business.
-It would require the Company to speculate about our customers, their mission requirements and their behavior, including how our customers might use our products over time, depending on changes in policies and politics; the evolving threat environment; and what conflicts might arise, when and where.
+Proposal Four goes beyond this, however, calling on the Company to examine and publicly report on how the US and other governments might use the products or services we provide, including in conflict, and what impacts might result to human rights.
+Such an effort would be impracticable and inappropriate and would not likely progress the Proponents' objectives of advancing human rights and reducing the Company's exposure to risk.
+It would, however, likely complicate how the Company operates on a day-to-day basis and how the Company serves its customers.
+It would require the Company to speculate about our customers, their current and future mission requirements and their behavior, including how our customers might use our products over time, depending on changes in policies and politics; the evolving threat environment; and what conflicts might arise, when and where.
 Such efforts, even if practicable, could significantly hinder the Company's ability to operate and grow the business on a day-to-day basis, harm the Company's reputation as a trusted partner, and create a competitive disadvantage.
-Such efforts are not likely to advance human rights or to accomplish Proponents' stated objective of protecting the Company against risk.

 The Board of Directors and Company management share Proponents' concern for human rights.
 The Company has a strong Human Rights Policy and regularly evaluates and enhances our programs to implement that policy.
-The Board of Directors has considered this Proposal and appreciates the extensive dialogue with Proponents.
-However, the Board does not believe that the efforts proposed by Proponents will provide any enhancements to our current human rights program or be constructive.
+However, the Board does not believe that the efforts proposed by Proponents will enhance our current human rights program or be constructive.
 To the contrary, the Board believes strongly that the proposal is not in the best interests of the Company and our shareholders.
 The Board therefore opposes this proposal and unanimously recommends that it should not be adopted.